Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 - assemble specialized microservices to build a highly complex, customized HPC environment in a fraction of the time it would take with traditional software;

-- integrate with the microservices already living on the AWS cloud – from AI tools to advanced data analytics – because these services speak a universal language (APIs).
+- integrate with the microservices already living on the AWS cloud ecosystem for HPC, AI, and data analytics – from AI tools to advanced data analytics – because these services speak a universal language (APIs).

 The three pillars of cloud simulation: front-end, compute and data

 There are three fundamental pillars to understand how a modern HPC CAE system operates: front-end, compute, and data.
-Each pillar leverages specific cloud technologies to solve the traditional issues of local simulation.
+Together, these pillars show how cloud-native HPC, SPDM platforms like VOLTA, and AWS infrastructure combine to enable scalable simulation.
+Each pillar then leverages specific cloud technologies to solve the traditional issues of local simulation.

 - Front-end